LG poll: Dickson hails conduct – The Sun Nigeria

 A press release by his Special Adviser on Media Relations, Fidelis Soriwei, quoted the governor as saying that, contrary to concerns raised about the council election in the state, preliminary security reports across the entire state indicated that the exercise was peaceful and hitch-free.

-His words: “Preliminary report from the security commanders across the state have given me the overview which does not indicate any major concern.
+His words: “Preliminary report from the security commanders across the state has given me the overview which does not indicate any major concern.

-“Our hope and expectation is that this exercise will end peacefully just as it has started on a peaceful and orderly note.
+“Our hope and expectation are that this exercise will end peacefully just as it has started on a peaceful and orderly note.

 “The major opposition party in the state on their own decided to boycott the election but there are still over 30 political parties that presented candidates for the election and so it will be a contested election.